describo/describo.github.io/src/docs/articles/why-use-it.md

 ## Describo Persona's

-If the discussion above is correct, we now know where Describo fits into the landscape so let's consider why anyone would want to use it.
+We now know where Describo fits into the landscape so let's consider why anyone would want to use it.

 ### What's in the box?